JawsomeJess/broken-hashserve/README.md

 Test cases are located in the testCases.csv file.
 They include testing steps as well as test execution and results.
-I included the happy path cases which cover what was listed in the acceptance criteria as well as several negative and exploratory cases to try and find any odd bugs not covered in the AC.
+I included the happy path cases which cover what was listed in the acceptance criteria as well as several negative, exploratory, and boundary cases to try and find any odd bugs not covered in the AC.

 ## Bug Report